What Is The Difference Between Absolute Strength And Relative Strength

 Training intensity, or how hard an individual trains, directly affects strength gains.
 Higher intensity, characterized by lifting heavier weights or increasing resistance, leads to greater improvements in both absolute and relative strength.

-ALSO READ: Describe The Relationship Between Electricity And Magnetism.
+ALSO READ: Relationship Between Osmosis And Diffusion

 Body Composition